miyako/4D-AIKit/README.md

 **Llama**  is an open weight model developed by Meta.
 Many versions of the model are hosted on different platforms.

+Although LLama 3.1 and beyond technically supports structured output and tool calling, a small (`1` or `3` billion parameters) quantised model is too dumb to output reliable results.

 |Model|llama.cpp|Azure OpenAI|
 |-|:-:|:-:|
 |Llama 3.1 8B Instruct| ❌<br/>❌